nickstav/LightyLighty/FOR_MATT.md

 POINTS TO TALK ABOUT WITH MATTHEW JOSIAH EBENEEZER BREALEY

+- Once quitting the game, I can't seem to get it going again.
+The game progress store looks correct when we restart, and the app flows okay... it just doesn't seem to talk to the led anymore (which it should because there's nothing server side I can think of would stop it doing so)... have I missed something obvious or is this linked to why it won't detect the Arduino if connected after script run...?

+- Goddamn I tried removing the event dispatchers as you said.
+I broke everything and have attempted to piece it back together... seems to work... but sorry I couldn't package all the functions outside the components :-(

 - The placement of the big function within Play.svelte as noted

 - Look into why my Arduino isn't being detected once plugged in after script is run

-- Managed to bodge the background by using a <div> , though would be interesting to see if/how we can use dynamic css variables with <body> itself (I really like declaring variables inside the css code as one can do with standard JS)
+- I really like declaring variables inside the css code (as one can do with standard JS) rather than inline within the html bit at the bottom of each component

 - How to get slider track to overlap to the left (so still displaying when value = 0)

-- How to put a variable within the box-shadow so glow is prop. to value (I tried the format 0px 0px var(--glow) 10px with "--glow: {number}px" but no worky)

 - I know my results page looks different to the design brief, but we're heading out now and I don't have the time to put in a slider with initial values as the final values and then disable the slider so its just for display.
 So that's how I'd do it.
-I _could_ do it tomorrow and send it across after, but I'd like you to have a look at the code before we meet up tomorrow.
-So that's my excuse.
-And it's a good one.
-So there.
-Words.